mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 During my own research on how the sense of body ownership (manipulated via VR) affects bimanual coordination, I also found that:

-- The existing OI computation code I had written was fragmented, inconsistently configured, and partially manual
+- The OI computation code I had been using was fragmented, inconsistently configured, and included manual steps — making results difficult to reproduce
-- Rotation correction was applied by forcibly converting landscape-oriented ellipses to portrait orientation — an approach that is inherently arbitrary
+- The axis definition used for OI calculation was ambiguous: when a participant drew a landscape-oriented ellipse, forcing it to portrait orientation introduced an interpretation problem that could not be resolved without additional assumptions

 This tool is a ground-up rewrite that addresses those issues.
-It is released publicly with the hope that it helps **standardise OI computation across the field**, making results more comparable between studies and supporting further development of bimanual coordination research — including HCI applications involving body ownership, haptics, and motor control.
+The axis ambiguity problem is not fully resolved — it remains an open question whether a landscape ellipse reflects the coupling effect or the participant's natural drawing style — but the pipeline makes the definition explicit and consistent, so at least the source of ambiguity is clear.
+It is released publicly with the hope that it helps **standardise OI computation across the field**, making results more comparable between studies and supporting further development of bimanual coordination research.

+### Applications

+This pipeline is designed for any research or application that requires quantifying trajectory ellipticity from repeated cyclic motion, including:

+- Bimanual coordination studies (motor control, cognitive neuroscience)
+- Rehabilitation assessment (phantom limb, motor recovery)
+- HCI research involving body ownership, haptics, or motor-sensory interaction

 ## Method